-The compliance function is an integral and significant element of Acasta's business, responsible for ensuring the Company complies with all relevant rules, regulations, guidance and legislation with regard to both Gibraltar and overseas requirements.
-The compliance function also reports to the Board on any relevant changes in the legal environment in which the Company operates.
+The group compliance function is an integral and significant element of the groups business, responsible for ensuring the group complies with all relevant rules, regulations, guidance and legislation with regard to both

+Gibraltar and overseas requirements.
+The compliance function also reports to the Board on any relevant changes in the legal environment in which the group operates.

-Acasta outsources its Compliance function to its insurance manager, with a named Compliance Officer having overall responsibility.
+As a regulated entity, Acasta outsources its Compliance function to its insurance manager, with a named Compliance Officer having overall responsibility.
 The compliance function has established a Compliance Monitoring Programme which is approved by the Board on an annual basis.
-Compliance formally reports to the Board on a quarterly basis with regard to the tasks carried out during the quarter.
+Compliance formally reports to the AEICL Board on a quarterly basis with regard to the tasks carried out during the quarter.